 The Austral University of Chile (UACh) is a private research higher education institution that has a strong reputation for scientific research.
-With headquarters located in the port city Puerto Montt, UACh is one of the first universities in southern Chile and among the traditional Chilean universities that is still owned by a non-profit organization.
+With headquarters located in Valdiviat, UACh is one of the first universities in southern Chile and among the traditional Chilean universities that is still owned by a non-profit organization.

 The university was founded in 1954, 12 years after local politicians and industrialists including the senator of Valdivia Carlos Acharán Pérez de Arce joined efforts with the idea it will bring knowledge to the local area.